shivamsoftwareartist/send_email_from_terminal-command_line/README.md

 This repository contains scrpit for sending the emails directly from the terminal/command-line.

-You need two major things to run the script
+You need few things to run the script
 1. Python3 or above in your system
 2. Stable internet connection.
+3. Firefox browser
+4. Geckodriver

+Selenium is a differntly design module and you need a geckodriver to operate firefox browser.

 There are lot of third party modules that are used in the script and it is suggested to run